MEDBOUAYOUNE/ALX_Shell/0x00-shell_basics/README.md

 8: script that move file from directory to another directory
 9: script that delete a file into a directory
 10: script that delete a directory
+11: script that change the working directory to the previous one